Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

 \section{Results and discussion}

-We examine the electronic and magnetic property of pristine \ch{VI_3} and determine the ground state between its FM and AFM states.
-Then, we focus on tuning its electronic and magnetic properties by 3d TM interstitial doping.
+We calculate the electronic and magnetic property of pristine \ch{VI_3} and determine the ground state between its FM and AFM states.
+We then focus on the results and discussion of 3d TM-doped \ch{VI_3} calculations.